mRcSchwering/lutz/README.md

 PYTHONPATH=./python pytest tests
 ```

-## Build
+## Build and release

-Maturin builds the project as defined in [pyproject.toml](./pyproject.toml)
-into a `.whl`.
+Maturin can build and publish the package wheel and source distribution.
+By default the `--release` flag is used for building the rust library (performance optimizations)
+and files are uploaded to pypi.org.
+This will only create a wheel for this architecture, platform, and python version.

 ```
-# release for optimizations
-maturin build  --release

-# not tested
-# kann man fürs publishen nehmen
 maturin publish
 ```